Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you happen to be in the area on a Saturday, don’t miss the small Yanchengpu Night Market near Pier 2 Art Center!
 Find more info in my guide to Kaohsiung’s night markets.

-Penglai Area and Hamasan Museum of Taiwan Railway
+Penglai Area and Hamasen Museum of Taiwan Railway

 The collection of warehouses at the western end of Pier 2 is called Penglai Area of Pier 2 Arts Center (駁二蓬萊倉庫群).
 Here you’ll find warehouses B3–10.

-Besides a few murals, statues, and a performing arts theater (駁二正港小劇場), the main reason to visit the Penglai area is the excellent Hamasan Museum of Taiwan Railway (哈瑪星台灣鐵道館).
+Besides a few murals, statues, and a performing arts theater (駁二正港小劇場), the main reason to visit the Penglai area is the excellent Hamasen Museum of Taiwan Railway (哈瑪星台灣鐵道館).

 The museum is just a few steps away from Hamasan Railway Cultural Park (see below), the former terminus for trains traveling to Kaohsiung Port.
 To be honest, I didn’t expect much when I first entered this small museum.